cany748/awg-easy/README.md

 ---

+> [!WARNING]
+>
+> This repo is deprecated, please do not use it anymore.
+>
+> All changes from this fork have been merged into the: [original repository](https://github.com/wg-easy/wg-easy/)
+>
+> To migrate, you first need to install the latest version of this container, this will update the database and fix migration conflicts.
+After that, just change the docker image to `ghcr.io/wg-easy/wg-easy` 15.2.0-beta.2 or later

 > [!IMPORTANT]
 >
 > The container does not use the Go implementation!
 It is mandatory to install the AmneziaWG kernel module on the host system.